yuanhaoHotstar/trunks/README.md

 #### `-inputs`
 Specifies the input files to generate the report of, defaulting to stdin.
-These are the output of vegeta attack.
+These are the output of trunks attack.
 You can specify more than one (comma separated) and they will be merged and sorted before being used by the reports.